RJPearson94/terraform-provider-twilio/docs/resources/serverless_asset.md

 - `account_sid` - The Account SID of the asset is deployed into
 - `service_sid` - The Service SID of the asset is managed under
 - `friendly_name` - The name of the asset
+- `content_file_name` - The name of the file
+- `latest_version_sid` - The SID of the latest asset version
+- `source` - The relative path to the asset file
+- `source_hash` - A hash of the asset file to trigger deployments
+- `content_type` - The file MIME type
+- `path` - The request uri path
+- `visibility` - The visibility of the asset
 - `date_created` - The date in RFC3339 format that the asset was created
 - `date_updated` - The date in RFC3339 format that the asset was updated
 - `url` - The url of the asset